-The welfare of all our students is of paramount importance.
+The welfare of all our pupils is of paramount importance.
 All staff including volunteers are informed of our safeguarding procedures including online safety, at induction.
 Our induction also includes:

-- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the school our Staff Behaviour Policy/Safer Working Practices Protocols - Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities
+- Plan of support for individuals appropriate to the role for which they have been hired - Confirmation of the conduct expected of staff within the schools our Employees Code of Conduct Policy

-• Confirmation of the line management / mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed.
+- Opportunities for a new member of staff to discuss any issues or concerns about their role or responsibilities - Confirmation of the line management / mentor process whereby any general concerns or issues about the person's ability or suitability will be addressed. - Safeguarding Training.